 Golden, warm, sunny, surfers’ paradise – California doesn’t really fit the description of one of the best places to find snow and winter wonderland in the U.S. But fear not, these 10 places let you experience fresh snow in all regions of California.
 From sunny southern towns to dreamy northern landscapes, the winter wonderland in the Golden State might be a rare but not an unheard phenomenon.

 Last updated: November 25, 2023

-10 Best Places to Find Snow and Winter Wonderland in California by Regions
+The 10 Best Places to Find Snow and Winter Wonderland in California

 Nothing prepares you for the winter with its gusty winds and holiday vibes more than cozy clothes, hot drinks, and snowdrifts.
-Spread all over the towns and forests, these piles of snow compensate for the cold weather.
-In fact, they do their magic and make the winter look appealing and welcoming.
+Spread all over towns and forests, these large piles of snow compensate for the freezing weather.
+In fact, the white “blanket” does the trick and makes the winter looks appealing and welcoming.

 Although places to find snow in California are numbered, there is no reason to skip the winter season altogether.
 For those who can tolerate lower temperatures and are quick to bundle up, here are the best winter getaways with the snow-piled hills and mountains in California.

 The Best Places to Find Snow in Southern California